luapower/luapower-all/ui.md

 or other presentation elements.

 Like all elements, layers are created with `ui:layer(attrs1, ...)`.
-Attributes can be passed in multiple tables: the values in latter tables will take precedence over the values in former tables.
+Attributes can be passed in multiple initialization tables: the values in latter tables will take precedence over the values in former tables.

 Layers are elements, so all element methods and properties apply.

-### Configuration
+### Initialization

 The following attributes can be used to initialize a layer and can also be changed freely at runtime to change its behavior or appearance.